sarahfuchi/Data-Science/Prediction (Classification)/README.md

 ### Which Machine Learning Algorithm (MLA) to choose ?
 Deciding on which model to use is never a straight answer.
 In practice, best approach is to work on different algorithms and then compare their performace.
-Below I summarized the models and their performances.
+Below I summarized the models I worked with, and their performances:

 ![compare_mla.jpg](/images/titanic/titanic13.jpg)

-Then let's see the barplot:
+Then let's see the barplot showing the accuracy score:

 ![Titanic_Project_39_1.jpg](/images/titanic/titanic14.jpg)